isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 #### 14. Why was my application rejected?

-SafeTravel Pass applications may be rejected for reasons, including the following:
+<span class="test" style="font-size:20px;"> SafeTravel Pass applications may be rejected for reasons, including the following:</span>

  : a.
 The quota for the week of entry that the application was submitted was fully utilised.
 In this situation, you may consider submitting an application for a SafeTravel Pass for a different week of entry.